jdoleary/Spellmasons/docs/TasksCurrent.md

     - In this case it should just abort that level and try a new one
 - Bug: Should sync portals when syncing units if all enemies are dead
 - Bug: Dead player doesn't lose mana
-- Enh: Looks like dragndrop is keeping dad from selecting a spell sometimes cause he moves the mouse before lifting it upn
 - Bug: Portal didn't appear once (honeycomb seems broken if you have walls above and below you)
 - Bug: Goons spawned outside of map when summoner was stuffed in upper left corner of map